-Recent concert engagements include performances at the Mondavi Performing Arts Center, Berkeley Art Museum, Switchboard Music Festival, April in Santa Cruz Festival of Contemporary Music, San Francisco Center for New Music, and the Presidio Sessions chamber music series.
-Additionally, they have held residencies at UC-Berkeley, UC-Davis and the San Francisco Conservatory of Music.
-The ensemble has received grant awards from New Music USA, the Zellerbach Foundation, and the San Francisco Friends of Chamber Music.
+Recent concert engagements have included performances at Chicago’s Constellation, the Mondavi Performing Arts Center, Berkeley Art Museum, Switchboard Music Festival, FeNAM (Sacramento), April in Santa Cruz Festival of Contemporary Music, Center for New Music (San Francisco), and the Presidio Sessions series.
+Additionally, they have held residencies at Stanford, Chapman, Northwestern, UC-Berkeley, UC-Davis and the San Francisco Conservatory of Music.
+The ensemble has received grant awards from Chamber Music America, New Music USA, the Alice M. Ditson Fund at Columbia University, the Zellerbach Family Foundation,and the San Francisco Friends of Chamber Music.

 Splinter Reeds is a fiscally sponsored through the San Francisco Friends of Chamber Music.